Apply

 If no AI-assisted technology has been used, the following statement must be included:

-I declare that no AI-assisted technology has been used in the preparation of the thesis.
+I declare no AI-assisted technology was used in the preparation of this thesis.

 Use of AI-assisted technology: